MahaSci/NEA-Seafloor-Litter-Analysis/README.md

 * [10] Plotly Community. (n.d.).
 Plotly Express Scatter Matrix: Hide Upper Half and Diagonal.
 Retrieved from https://community.plotly.com/t/plotly-express-scatter-matrix-hide-upper-half-and-diagonal/69812

 * [11] H. Ritchie, V. Samborska, and M. Roser.
 (2023).
 Plastic Pollution.
 Published online at OurWorldinData.org.
 Retrieved from https://ourworldindata.org/plastic-pollution

-### Media

-- The photos used on the home and sign-up page are from This Open-Source site
-- The images used for the gallery page were taken from this other open-source site

 ## Acknowledgements (optional)